19 August, 2022

 Instead of a tent, you could construct a tarp shelter – either a big one with full coverage on both sides or a minimalist tarp that covers just one side.
 It should keep you dry and offer some privacy too.
 Whether you are using a tent or not, a ground tarp is recommended.
 A ground tarp will help keep you and your gear clean, dry and prevent damage.

 If you don’t have a tent, sleeping in your car or truck is always an option.
-Just fold down your seats flat and put a sleeping bag down.
-A few cushions, blankets or pillows will help to make it more comfortable and will allow you to ‘camp’ stealth mode in case of bad weather.
+Just fold down your seats flat, put a sleeping bag down, and add a few cushions, blankets, or pillows to make it more comfortable.
+For added peace of mind and security while you ‘camp’ stealth mode in case of bad weather, consider installing a mini GPS tracker in your vehicle.

 Regular contributor Natasha Sones has an outside adventure travel blog: www.natashasoneseditorial.com/blog.
 With three children, three dogs and a husband she enjoys days out, travelling, walking, paddleboarding, camping, stargazing and much more!
 Follow her blog or her Instagram account: @natashastarseeker if you love adventure lifestyle articles.
 You can see more of Natasha's blogs here